 About Paul A. Hamilton

-Paul A. Hamilton is a writer and technology worker living in Northern California with his wife and two daughters.
+Paul A. Hamilton is a writer and technology worker living in Northern California with his wife and two children.
 His stories feature broken people, reassembled worlds, beautiful monsters, and hideous love.
 He gets his inspiration by impersonating an old-timey bartender, listening to stories told by lonely strangers.
 When not writing, he can be found reading, listening to music, drawing, taking photographs, playing games, or riding roller coasters.

 - Goodreads Author Page